FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 procedure already have access to a limited trade-off between search duration and achieved precision.
 However, each of the full 60-second trials doubles the precision.

 {::comment}

-    [MB26]: Can we include a reminder of the 2544 search basics? (no need to be verbose, though)?
+    MB26: Can we include a reminder of the 2544 search basics? (no need to be verbose, though)?

-    [VP]: Maybe, not sure how feasible.
+    VP: Maybe, not sure how feasible.

-    [MK]: Added.
+    MK: Added.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 As such, not many trials can be removed without a substantial loss of precision.

-For reference, here is a brief [RFC2544] throughput binary (bisection) reminder, based on Sections 24 and 26 of [RFC2544]:
+For reference, here is a brief [RFC2544] throughput binary (bisection) reminder, based on Sections 24 and 26 of [RFC2544:

-* Set Max ≈ line-rate and Min = a proven loss-free load.
+* Set Max = line-rate and Min = a proven loss-free load.
 * Run a single 60-s trial at the midpoint.
-* Zero-loss ⇒ midpoint becomes new Min; any loss ⇒ new Max.
+* Zero-loss -> midpoint becomes new Min; any loss-> new Max.
-* Repeat until the Max–Min gap meets the desired precision, then report the highest zero-loss rate for every mandatory frame size.
+* Repeat until the Max-Min gap meets the desired precision, then report the highest zero-loss rate for every mandatory frame size.

 ## DUT in SUT